Skip to content

 What Boston Dynamics provides today

-• Spot robot: Starting at approximately $75,000 for base Explorer Kit (total cost often exceeds $100,000 with attachments)
+• Spot robot: Starting at roughly $75,000 for the base Explorer Kit (total cost often exceeds $100,000 with attachments)

 • Payload capacity: 14kg

-• Temperature range: Extended operating temperature up to 55°C
+• Temperature range: Operates up to 55C

 • Spot SDK: Python and C++ APIs for custom development